How to Start an LLC Anonymously? (Step-By-Step Formation)

 What States Allow Anonymous LLCs?

-Can I Put My Business in Someone Else’s Name?
+Can I Put My Business Entity in Someone Else’s Name?

-Second, you need to make sure that the company is registered in the state where you plan to do business.
-Finally, you need to make sure that you have a written agreement between yourself and the other person stating who is responsible for what and how any profits or losses will be shared.
+Secondly, ensure the company is registered in the same state where you plan to do business.
+Finally, have a written agreement between you and the other person stating responsibilities and how any profits or losses will be shared.

 Does the IRS Know Who Owns an Anonymous LLC?